 - NO Cell phones, smartwatches or wearable technology!
 Please leave them in your car, locker or give to the Proctor when you arrive in the testing room.
 Students are not allowed to go to their locker during the test, even during breaks.
 (If your phone makes a noise or you are seen using it at any time during the test, including breaks, you will be dismissed and your scores will be cancelled.)

 - Audio players/recorders, tablets, laptops, notebooks, Bluetooth, or any other computing devices

 - Pens, mechanical pencils or highlighters

 - Paper of any kind, including notes and scratch paper

 - Unacceptable calculators that have computer-style (QWERTY) keyboards, use paper tape, make noise, or use a power cord

 There is not cost for sophomores to take the PSAT.
 The NMSQT for juniors is $17 paid to the bookkeeper.

 For students needing testing accommodations please contact your school counselor.

 The PSAT/NMSQT test normally takes four hours for students to complete but can vary depending on pre-test administration or approved student accommodations.

-If your student took the PSAT/NMSQT test on October 16th, 2019, scores will be available mid-December.
+If your student will take the PSAT/NMSQT test on October 14th, 2020, scores will be available by mid-December.